learnwithabi/learnwithabi/README.md

 ---

-**🌱 Passionate about cloud tech, data analytics, and community collaboration!**
+**🌱 Passionate about Cloud Technology, Data AI/ML , and Community collaboration!**

 Here’s a summary of the meetups and online events where I have presented, including details links and images.